 Designing electronic publications at the School of the Art Institute of Chicago (2012)

-An article for Adobe.com "Education resources", January 2013, describing the use of the Adobe Digital Publishing Suite to make apps as art books during my 3-week Summer Interim course, Electronic Publication Studio./p>
+An article for Adobe.com "Education resources," January 2013, describing the use of the Adobe Digital Publishing Suite to make apps as art books during my 3-week summer interim course, Electronic Publication Studio.

-I have taught in Communications departments, Film and Animation departments, and now in the department of Visual Communication Design at SAIC (my first experience at an "art school").
+I have taught in Communications departments, Film and Animation departments, and now in the department of Visual Communication Design at SAIC (my first teaching position at an art school).

-My work in diverse media have in common a sense of play in apparatus and traditional structures: actual subjects performing roles, transparent media machinations serving as "stage", collisions of one medium with another.
-Major productions include: Made Over in America (2007), a feature documentary that resamples and critically examines the producers, productions and audience of reality make-over television; Double Narcissism (2008), a multi-channel video installation that re-visits the auto-performances of Will Wegman, Vito Acconci, and Peter Campus in light of the new digital video medium; 52 Card Psycho (2009), an Augmented Reality installation in which the famous sequence of shots comprising Hitchcock's Psycho are translated into a deck of augmented media cards; Buried Land (2010), a feature fiction film, shot on location in Visoko, Bosnia, in which the actual subjects of the transformative archeological claims (the existence of giant pyramids buried in Bosnia) perform in a scripted narrative exploring the nature of fact and fiction, history and myth.
+My works, diverse in media, have in common a sense of play in apparatus and traditional structures: actual subjects performing roles, transparent media machinations serving as a "stage," and collisions of one medium with another.
+Major productions include: Made Over in America (2007), a feature documentary that resamples and critically examines the producers, productions, and audience of reality make-over television; Double Narcissism (2008), a multi-channel video installation that re-visits the auto-performances of Will Wegman, Vito Acconci, and Peter Campus in light of the new digital video medium; 52 Card Psycho (2009), an augmented reality installation in which the famous sequence of shots comprising Hitchcock's Psycho are translated into a deck of augmented media cards; Buried Land (2010), a feature fiction film, shot on location in Visoko, Bosnia, in which the actual subjects of the transformative archeological claims (the existence of giant pyramids buried in Bosnia) perform in a scripted narrative exploring the nature of fact and fiction, history and myth.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.